-SAR testing was first performed with the device set in CDMA Mode only and then placed against a Flat Phantom dimensions 220mmx200mmx150mm and with a sidewall thickness of 2.0mm.
-The phantom was filled to a depth of 150mm with Body simulant liquid.
+SAR testing was first performed with the device set the appropriate test mode, against a flat phantom dimension 220mmx200mmx150mm and with a sidewall thickness of 2.0mm.
+The phantom was filled to a depth of 150mm with body simulant liquid.
 The dielectric properties were in accordance with the requirements for the dielectric properties specified in Supplement C (Edition 01-01) to OET Bulletin 65 (Edition 97-01).
 SAR testing was carried out at the top, middle and bottom frequency of each of the device operating bands.
-The device was placed against the side of the flat phantom and was in contact, to simulate the worst-case position.
+The device was in contact, to simulate the worst case position.